Leicester Student Magazine: History

-In July 2020, the student publication was re-branded to Leicester Student Magazine by Zainab Bikar and Ella Johnson, following a period of society inactivity, with a notable shift into digital publication and increased social media presence.Leicester Student Magazine Instagram The current website was launched on 20 September 2020.
+In July 2020, the student publication was re-branded to Leicester Student Magazine by Zainab Bikar and Ella Johnson, following a period of society inactivity, with a notable shift into digital publication and increased social media presence.
+The current website was launched on 20 September 2020.

-Leicester Student Magazine currently follows a leadership structure similar to that established in 2013, without the implementation of an Editor-in-Chief.
-Instead, a team of editors oversee the main categories - News, Features, Arts & Culture, Sport, Lifestyle and Opinion - while a democratically elected committee oversee the operational side of the publication.
+Leicester Student Magazine currently follows a leadership structure similar to that established in 2013, without implementing an Editor-in-Chief.
+Instead, a team of editors oversee the main categories - News, Features, Arts & Culture, Sport, Lifestyle and Opinion - while a democratically elected committee oversees the publication's operational side.

-Recent recognition includes receiving the 2021 Highly Commended Newcomer Publication accolade within the Midlands by the Student Publication Association, as well as a host of short-listings in the national awards.
+Recent recognition includes receiving the 2021 Highly Commended Newcomer Publication accolade within the Midlands by the Student Publication Association, and a host of short-listings in the national awards.

 In the news

 In early 2006, the BBC revealed that the word "moony" was first used in print by The Ripple as part of the slang used during the 1987 RAG week, and led to the Oxford English Dictionary attributing the paper as the source of the word.
-This was then followed by a feature on The Ripple as part of the BBC show Balderdash and Piffle, screened on Easter Sunday, 16 April 2006.The Ripple received national press attention again in November 2006 after speaking out against an attempt by the National Union Of Students to restrict sales of a number of lad mags in the students' union shop.
+This was followed by a feature on The Ripple as part of the BBC show Balderdash and Piffle, screened on Easter Sunday, 16 April 2006.
+First verbal use of "pulling a moony" is attributed to Mr. C. Bluementhal of the Leicester University Sailing Team during the 1984 BUSA sailing championship at Oxford Sailing Club.

+The Ripple received national press attention again in November 2006 after speaking out against an attempt by the National Union of Students to restrict sales of several lad mags in the students' union shop.